 Following the shift in the family's economic and financial interests, the Venetian nobleman commissioned Andrea Palladio and the major architects and painters of the time to build and decorate numerous villas and palaces in the area, including the Palazzo di Montagnana and that of Monselice.

 The history of Villa Pisani

-Cunizza, Marchesa d'Este, Cardinal Francesco Pisani, Bishop of Padua, Countess Evelyn van Millingen Pisani are the absolute protagonists of the history of Villa Pisani di Vescovana: from an ancient medieval court with the first noble Countess of Ravensburg and Saxony, to sumptuous Renaissance palace with the Pisani family of Santo Stefano, up to a wonderful oasis of nature, with the creation, around the palace, of an extraordinary eclectic garden and a romantic English-style park; refined nineteenth-century cosmopolitan cultural salon with Evelina Pisani, wife of the last Lord of Vescovana, Almorò III, who puts an end to the Pisan dynasty.
+Cunizza, Marchesa d'Este, Cardinal Francesco Pisani, Bishop of Padua, Countess Evelyn van Millingen Pisani are the absolute protagonists of the history of Villa Pisani di Vescovana: from an ancient medieval court with the first noble Countess of Ravensburg and Saxony, to a sumptuous Renaissance palace with the Pisani family of Santo Stefano, up to a wonderful oasis of nature, with the creation, around the palace, of an extraordinary eclectic garden and a romantic park in English style; refined nineteenth-century cosmopolitan cultural salon with Evelina Pisani, wife of the last Lord of Vescovana, Almorò III, which puts an end to the Pisan dynasty.

-It was in the first half of the sixteenth century that Cardinal Francesco Pisani began the construction of Villa Pisani, on the ancient medieval Estense fortress and, at the same time, commissioned Andrea Palladio to the Pisani Palace of Montagnana and the Pisani Palazzetto of Monselice.
+It was in the first half of the 500th century that Cardinal Francesco Pisani began the construction of Villa Pisani, on the ancient medieval Este fortress and, at the same time, commissioned Andrea Palladio to build the Pisani Palace in Montagnana and the Palazzetto Pisani in Monselice.

-From this splendid residence, starting from the 1478 up to the 1900, the Pisani family of Santo Stefano, who had bought thousands of fields from the Republic of Venice, ruled his enormous feud in dry land.
+From this splendid residence, starting from 1478 until 1900, the Pisani family of Santo Stefano, who had bought thousands of fields from the Republic of Venice, ruled their enormous fiefdom on the mainland.

-Evelina, born in Constantinople as an English father of Flemish origin, lived for a long time in Turkey and England; in the 1852, arrived in Venice, conquered with the charm of its beauty and its vast culture, the Count Pisani.
+Evelina, born in Constantinople to an English father of Flemish origin, lived for a long time in Turkey and England; in 1852, arriving in Venice, she conquered Count Pisani with the charm of her beauty and her vast culture.

-Royals such as the Empress of Germany Frederika, royals of Sweden, poets like Lord Byron, and writers like Henry James stayed in her kingdom.
-There was also a young writer, Margaret Symonds who wrote the journal "Days spent on a Doge's Farm".
+Royals such as the German Empress Frederika, the Swedish royals, poets such as Lord Byron, and writers such as Henry James stayed in his reign.
+A young writer also stayed there, Margaret Symonds who wrote her diary “Days spent on a Doge's Farm”.